bgrissin/K8S-Cassandra/cassandra-local/README.md

-This lab makes use of local volumes (/var/lib/cassandra) on each host that were created and formatted when we setup our K8S cluster nodes.
-The local volumes are configured within statefulset PODs that are deployed with 2 replicas with a headless service called cassandra.
+This lab makes use of local volumes (/var/lib/cassandra) on each host that were created and formatted during the setup of the K8S cluster nodes.
+Local volumes are configured within a statefulset POD that are deployed as 2 replicas with a headless service called cassandra.

 Scripts are provided for starting, stopping or obtaining status of the cassandra cluster